Improv Wi-Fi is an open standard for connecting devices to Wi-Fi using Bluetooth LE or Serial

-- Client application uses Improv to send the Wi-Fi credentials to the gadget
+- Client application uses Improv to send the Wi-Fi credentials to the device

-- The gadget will connect to the wireless network and returns a URL
+- The device connects to Wi-Fi network and returns a URL

-- Client application guides user to the URL to continue setting up the gadget
+- User visits URL to continue setting up the device

 See it in action